+ADVISE & CONSOLIDATE DEMAND

+One of the strongest Green Centres of Excellence in the industry.

+LAST MILE DELIVERY

+BUILD Bunker Infrastructure

 Supporting the establishment of the bunker infrastructure needed to supply low- and zero-carbon bunker fuels.
-One of the strongest Green Centres of Excellence in the industry.
-ADVISE & DEMAND

 Christian Mens, Group Treasury Director, Keld R. Demant, CEO, and Casper Pasgaard Dybdal, Group Head of Legal.
 VALUE PROPOSITION VISION Our role as an enabler of world trade means that we play an important part in driving globalisation and developing economies.
 Over the coming years, the shipping industry will face more products, more regulations, and more complexity.
 It is this complexity we commit to taking on for our stakeholders.
 MISSION Our mission is to create value for our stakeholders, be responsible, seamless, and innovative, and provide a good fuelling experience.
 It is not enough to only create value for our owners - we also need to take a holistic overview of our impact on all our stakeholders and consider non-financial value.
 We can only become trusted if we behave responsibly, are easy to do business with, and keep innovating to stay relevant in an everchanging world.
 PURPOSE Our purpose is to fuel world trade as the maritime sectors preferred and most trusted partner and to help the industry transition to low- and zero-carbon energy sources.
 To this regard, we will utilise our role as a valued facilitator between the shipping industry and the producers of new energy products.